At a Glance

 Two decades of rapid economic growth have turned Cambodia into one of Asia’s biggest success stories in recent years.
 While a dynamic retail banking sector has emerged to serve people living in cities, it is the country’s many microfinance institutions (MFIs) that support the rural communities that form the overwhelming majority of the population.

-Among the most prominent is Woori Bank, founded in 2003 and one of only seven fully licensed microfinance deposit taking institutions (MDIs)—meaning it can provide current accounts alongside loans.
-The MDI pursues a strong pro-poor agenda, offering financial packages that help families to save for their children’s education, and providing millions of dollars in loans to help households purchase sanitation products and enable agricultural cooperatives to buy vital equipment.
+Among the most prominent is Woori Bank, founded in 2003 and one of only seven fully licensed microfinance deposit-taking institutions (MDIs)—meaning it can provide current accounts alongside loans.
+The MDI pursues a strong pro-poor agenda, offering financial packages that help families save for their children’s education, and providing millions of dollars in loans to help households purchase sanitation products and enable agricultural cooperatives to buy vital equipment.

 Woori Bank has won many accolades for social responsibility and financial transparency from leading global development organizations such as the Consultative Group to Assist the Poor (CGAP).
-And in June 2018 it received another boost, as Woori Bank, one of Korea’s leading banks, took over the MDI.
+And in June 2018, it received another boost as Woori Bank, one of Korea’s leading banks, took over the MDI.
 As well as continuing its work with Cambodia’s rural communities, Woori Bank is now looking to become one of the major players in the national market.

 How to Maintain an Upwards Growth Curve?

-With over 60 separate providers, microfinance is a crowded market in Cambodia and staying competitive is a tough task.
+With over 60 separate providers, microfinance is a crowded market in Cambodia, and staying competitive is a tough task.
 For MFIs aiming to remain relevant to customers, there is the temptation to lower interest rates on loans to attract more business, but this erodes profitability.
 Meanwhile, over-indebtedness among customers is another major challenge and potential curb on growth, especially as financial literacy remains limited in Cambodian society.

-Putting in place robust governance structures has therefore been a strategic goal for the government and National Bank of Cambodia.
+Putting in place robust governance structures has therefore been a strategic goal for the government and the National Bank of Cambodia.
 Over time, they have introduced stronger regulations to align the financial sector with international best practices and accounting standards that require rigorous monitoring of areas such as non-performing loan rates.

 The latest step in establishing these solid, sustainable foundations for the sector was the introduction of IFRS 9 accounting standards, which require banks and MFIs to move from reporting on incurred credit losses to expected credit losses.
-The government set a deadline for all Cambodian financial institutions to comply with the new rules by 1 January 2019.
+The government set a deadline for all Cambodian financial institutions to comply with the new rules by January 1, 2019.

 Tackling IFRS 9 With Temenos